bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

 ![startup performance](https://www.freecodecamp.org/news/content/images/2020/10/startup-performance.png)

-You can see that VS Code loads its own “core” extensions for Git, Emmet, and a few others on startup also. ?
+You can see that VS Code loads its own "core” extensions for Git, Emmet, and a few others on startup also. ?
 You don’t want the list of extensions loading on startup to get too long!

 Scorecard for some of the most popular extensions
 -------------------------------------------------